-Exercise increased caution in Saudi Arabia due to terrorism and the threat of missile attacks on civilian targets.
+Exercise increased caution in Saudi Arabia due to terrorism and the threat of missile and drone attacks on civilian targets.

 Do not travel to:

 Terrorist groups continue plotting possible attacks in Saudi Arabia.
 Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, and local government facilities.
 Terrorists have targeted both Saudi and Western government interests, mosques and other religious sites (both Sunni and Shia), and places frequented by U.S. citizens and other Westerners.

 The U.S. government has limited ability to provide emergency services to U.S. citizens in the following locations as U.S. government personnel and their families are restricted from travel to: